basti2342/retweet-bot/README.md

 Use as cron job
 ---------------

-create file at
+Create file at

 ```/etc/cron.d/retweet-bot```

-with the contents
+With the contents

 ```
 30 * * * * [your-user-here] cd ~/retweet-bot/src/ && python3 main.py >> ~/retweet-bot/twitter_bot.txt
 ```

-please use https://crontab.guru for more info on how to set time for cron jobs.
+Please use https://crontab.guru for more infomation on how to set intervals for cron jobs.

 Compatibility
 -------------